FISHARMNIC/HAMprimeC2/README.md

         - convert floats and integers to strings
     - Multiple strings can now be added together using "+"
         - Any numbers will be automatically converted to strings like: ("bob " + 123) becomes "bob 123"
-        - Any formats will automatically has their method "toString" called
+        - Any formats will automatically have their method "toString" called
     - Big IDE update!
 (See below)
     - Fixed segfault with GFX lib